DIY Conch Shell Centerpiece

 - 1 small block of floral foam

 Step 3: Next, trim off the succulents you want to use in your centerpiece.
-They come in a myriad of varieties and you don't have to worry about them wilting overnight, keeping them refrigerated or watered (like I said, SUPER easy).
-In fact, trimming off the leave of a succulent is a good idea.
+They come in various varieties, and you don't have to worry about them wilting overnight; keeping them refrigerated or water will do the job (like I said, SUPER easy).
+Trimming off the leave of a succulent is a good idea.
 Because it can be used to grow a whole new plant!
 Poke a toothpick through the bottom of each plant.

-Step 4: Start arranging your pants by sticking the other end of the toothpicks into the floral foam in any pattern you like.
+Step 4: Start arranging your cute plants by sticking the other end of the toothpicks into the floral foam in any pattern you like.

 Complementary Smarty Products: